mozilla/policy-templates/README.md

 If a value is locked, it is also set as the default.

 User preferences persist across invocations of Firefox.
 It is the equivalent of a user setting the preference.
-They are most useful when a preference is needed very early in startup so it can't be set as a default by policy.
+They are most useful when a preference is needed very early in startup so it can't be set as default by policy.

+User preferences persist even if the policy is removed, so if you need to remove them, you should use the clear policy.

 See the examples below for more detail.